 Exploding Kittens is a good game for families.
-And, no, there are no animals to be harmed as the name might suggest!
-It is a party game for families that are into kittens and explosions and laser beams and sometimes goats.
+And, no, there are no animals to be harmed, as the name might suggest!
+It is a party game for families that are into kittens, explosions, laser beams, and sometimes goats.

-The whole objective of the game is not to draw an exploding kitten card as it is a game of chance.
+The whole objective of the game is not to draw an exploding kitten card, as it is a game of chance.
 The game is over once you draw an exploding kitten card, and the last person standing wins.
-It is played by 2-5 players and runs for 15 minutes, great for when you want a rapid-fire family board game.

 The objective of the game is for two rival spymasters to have the identities of 25 secret agents.
 The other players only know the code names and must guess the actual identities.
-Using clues and reasoning the team that guesses all the names first wins.
+Using clues and problemsolving skills, the team that guesses all the names first wins.

 If you are looking for a good boy board game, then the seven wonders it is.
 It is an easy-to-learn game, with skills getting more complex as you progress.
 In this game, each player becomes a leader in one of the seven ancient cities of the world.

-This player has to build the city with architectural structures that will withstand time and war.
+This player must build the city with architectural structures that withstand time and war.
 You use Cards and games to build the cities.
 The winner is the one who has the most points, amassed by their cards and battle conflicts.

 This new board game is a tile-placement game in which players become artisans tasked with creating the most beautiful tiled mosaics.

-Classic games like scrabble never go out of style.
-It is a fun tween game involving word building and is perfect for building vocabulary, spelling, and language skills.
+It is a fun word-based board game, perfect for building vocabulary, spelling, and language skills.

 Let us know below which one of the above-board games is your tween’s most beloved – or do you have a classic favorite you’ve now passed on to your kids?